fminiati/apecode/README.md

 # adsec
-Apecode is a code to compute astrophysical plasma spectral emission base on the AtomDB database.
+A code to compute astrophysical plasma spectral emission base on the AtomDB database.